jexica-dev/react-spring-team/README.md

-# digi-Altar
+# Game-play

-**digi-Altar** is a online video game realm, where you can save or share your favorite games, make an account with your game plan, and play a game about games.
+**Game-play** is a online video game realm, where you can save or share your favorite games, make an account with your game plan, and play a game about games.

 tobeupdated:
 [Deployed](https://link.com)